-Several interviewees noted that Congress has increasingly shown interest in legislation that would, at least in some limited contexts, abrogate copyright protection for incorporated standards.
-In the wake of a pipeline explosion in San Bruno, CA, the House of Representatives considered whether relevant pipeline safety standards should have been more freely accessible to first responders.
+standards.171 In the wake of a pipeline explosion in San Bruno, CA, the House of Representatives considered whether relevant pipeline safety standards should have been more freely accessible to first responders.
 Another recent, proposed bill would direct the Department of Energy to use specified voluntary consensus standards, provided they met certain regulatory requirements.
 If the standards did not meet the stated requirements, however, the Secretary would be authorized to take the standards with just compensation, modify them as necessary, and promulgate them as regulations of the Department of Energy.
-A few of those interviewed suggested that these developments, although they have been unsuccessful to date, indicate growing congressional discontent with restrictions on the free availability of incorporated standards.
-It is thus clear that there is an emerging public policy debate regarding the defensibility of copyright and other limitations on access to incorporated standards, particularly when such standards guard public safety.
+A few of those interviewed suggested that these developments, although largely unsuccessful to date, indicate growing congressional discontent with restrictions on the free availability of incorporated standards.
+It is thus clear that there is an emerging public policy debate regarding the defensibility of copyright and other limitations on access to incorporated standards, particularly when such standards protect public safety.